kbooten/stylevise/readme.md

 ***

 A web-based version can be tested [here](https://stylevise.herokuapp.com/).
-(It is a bit slow to load, and there can be some annoying lag---something I hope to fix.)
+(It is a bit slow to load, and there can be some disruptive lag---something I hope to fix.)
 However, I prefer the command line interface version, also in this repository.
 To interact with STYLE🗜VISE via the command line:

     python Stylevise.py

 The CLI version has certain advantages over a full-fledged GUI.
 Interactions with the program are easily recorded (output by default to `sv_output.txt`).
 Since developing an interface with `cmd` is less fuss than making a GUI, it is also easier to change.
-I plan on adding features to the CLI that allow the user to keep track of and analyze their progress across sessions.
-There is a certain aesthetic charm in the way that a CLI's minimalism focuses attention on the dyadic interaction between human and computer.
-And, without all the fuss of sending queries to and fro, the CLI app should run a bit more quickly.
+The CLI version also saves keeps track of what the user has written in previous sessions and demands that they differ from those as well.
+There is also a certain aesthetic charm in the way that a CLI's minimalism focuses attention on the dyadic interaction between human and computer.
+And, without all the fuss of sending queries to and fro, the CLI app should run a bit more quickly and reliably.

 Because the CLI uses the `cmd` module, it is possible to cycle through previous commands (on my Mac, by pressing `↑`).